Mushymato/HaveMoreKids/docs/author-guide.md

 #### Dialogue & Gift Tastes

-You can give the child dialogue by editing `Characters/Dialogue/<ChildId>` and gift tastes by adding a `<ChildId>` entry to `Data/NPCGiftTastes`.
+You can give the child dialogue by editing `Characters/Dialogue/<KidId>` and gift tastes by adding a `<KidId>` entry to `Data/NPCGiftTastes`.
 These have same structure as regular [NPC dialogue](https://stardewvalleywiki.com/Modding:Dialogue) and [gift tastes](https://stardewvalleywiki.com/Modding:NPC_data#Gift_tastes).

 Gift tastes and dialogue assets are shared between toddler and child NPC.

 #### Kid NPC Mode

 When `CanSocialize` is not always false, HMK will generate a NPC counterpart to a toddler aged kid.
-These NPCs can have full schedules, loaded from  `Characters/schedules/<ChildId>`.
+These NPCs can have full schedules, loaded from  `Characters/schedules/<KidId>`.
+They still get dialogue from `Characters/Dialogue/<KidId>` as well.

 Every morning, `CanSocialize` is reevaluated, if the result is true then the NPC counterpart of the kid will be visible that day and the Child version is invisible.
 Conversely if the result is false, the NPC version of the kid will be invisible and the Child version visible.